HVO Biofuel (Hydrotreated Vegetable Oil)

 For more information about HVO biofuel, give us a quick call on 0845 130 9777

-What’s the difference between HVO biofuel and regular biodiesel?
+What’s the difference between HVO fuel and regular biodiesel?

-The production process is the main element that differentiates HVO with regular biodiesel.
+The production process is the main element that differentiates HVO fuel with regular biodiesel.

 While biodiesel uses methanol as a catalyst in the esterification process, HVO uses hydrogen as a catalyst instead.